 Check out the video below to see what we found.

 Rebecca Allan, a beautician, makeup artist and content creator also recommends DUO glue.
-She told us: “Out of the many glues I’ve tried it’s the most long-lasting, easy to apply and the most effective.
+She said: “Out of the many glues I’ve tried it’s the most long-lasting, easy to apply and the most effective.
 It’s also cruelty-free, vegan and latex-free.”

 What are your thoughts on the new lash range?
-Have you tried any?
 Tweet us at @ecostyletweets.